Welcome to the Privacy Notice of RE-Place

-Our Privacy Notice explains you in a clear, transparent and simple yet correct way when, why and how RE-Place collects, uses and protects personal information.
+Our Privacy Notice explains to you in a clear, transparent and simple yet correct way when, why and how RE-Place processes personal data.
+This Privacy Notice also governs our relationship as data controller and data subjects with regard to the processing of your personal data.

 The data will be used in accordance with the consents that you have given, the law of 30 July 2018 on the protection of individuals with regard to the processing of personal data and the European Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 (entered into force on 25 May 2018) on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (GDPR).